Growth of photovoltaics: Current status

-Worldwide

-In 2017, photovoltaic capacity increased by 95 GW, with a 29% growth year-on-year of new installations.
-Cumulative installed capacity exceeded 401 GW by the end of the year, sufficient to supply 2.1 percent of the world's total electricity consumption.
+In 2022, the total global photovoltaic capacity increased by 228 GW, with a 24% growth year-on-year of new installations.
+As a result, the total global capacity exceeded 1,185 GW by the end of the year.

-Regions

-As of 2018, Asia was the fastest growing region, with almost 75% of global installations.
-China alone accounted for more than half of worldwide deployment in 2017.
-In terms of cumulative capacity, Asia was the most developed region with more than half of the global total of 401 GW in 2017.
-Europe continued to decline as a percentage of the global PV market.
-In 2017, Europe represented 28% of global capacity, the Americas 19% and Middle East 2%.
-However, with respect to per capita installation the European Union has more than twice the capacity compared to China and 25% more than the US.

-Solar PV covered 3.5% and 7% of European electricity demand and peak electricity demand, respectively in 2014.

-Countries and territories

-Worldwide growth of photovoltaics is extremely dynamic and varies strongly by country.
-The top installers of 2019 were China, the United States, and India.
-There are 37 countries around the world with a cumulative PV capacity of more than one gigawatt.
-The available solar PV capacity in Honduras is sufficient to supply 14.8% of the nation's electrical power while 8 countries can produce between 7% and 9% of their respective domestic electricity consumption.
+Asia was the biggest installer of solar in 2022, with 60% of new capacity and 60% of total capacity.
+China alone amounted to over 40% of new solar and almost 40% of total capacity, but only 30% of generation.

+North America produced 16% of the world total, led by the United States.
+North America had the highest capacity factor of all continents in 2022 at 20%, ahead of South America (16%) and the world at large (14%).

+Almost all of the solar in Oceania (39TWh) was generated in Australia in 2022, in either case amounting to 3% of the world total.
+However, Oceania had the highest proportion of electricity that was solar in 2022 at 12%, ahead of Europe (4.9%), Asia (4.9%) and the world overall (4.6%).

 History of leading countries

 The United States was the leader of installed photovoltaics for many years, and its total capacity was 77 megawatts in 1996, more than any other country in the world at the time.
 From the late 1990s, Japan was the world's leader of solar electricity production until 2005, when Germany took the lead and by 2016 had a capacity of over 40 gigawatts.
 In 2015, China surpassed Germany to become the world's largest producer of photovoltaic power, and in 2017 became the first country to surpass 100 GW of installed capacity.

+Leading countries per capita in 2022 were Australia, Netherlands and Germany.